loyada/typedpy/docs/serialization.rst

 ========================================
 Serialization
 -------------
-The best way to serialize an arbitrary Field is using the :ref:`serialize_field` function.
+The best way to serialize an arbitrary Field is using the :meth:`serialize_field` function.
 This function requires the first argument to be the Field definition (the Field definition has the information how to serialize).

 However, in many common cases the original value has enough information for typedpy to know how to deserialize it.
 These cases include the trivial types (i.e. str, int, float, bool), Structures and Structure-References, as well the values for the following
 Typedpy fields: Array, Map, Enum.
-In such cases the :ref:`serialize` function provides a simpler API.
+In such cases the :meth:`serialize` function provides a simpler API.

 For example: